vl0d/Customer_Complaints_Excel_Project/README.md

 # Consumer Complaints - Excel Dashboard

-## Introduction
+## 📌 Introduction

-Using Excel, I analyzed a U.S. consumer complaints dataset to uncover patterns in complaint volume, issue type, and company responses.
-The purpose of this dashboard was to simulate a real-world business case where a **concise, static report** would be delivered to decision-makers who need quick, actionable insights.
+Using Excel, I analyzed a U.S. consumer complaints dataset to uncover patterns in complaint volume, issue types, and company responses.
+The objective was to simulate a real-world business scenario where a **concise, static report** is delivered to decision-makers who need quick, actionable insights.

-Unlike exploratory dashboards filled with filters and slicers, this version focuses on one central finding, delivered with clarity and minimalism—ideal for **executive summaries** and presentations.
+Unlike exploratory dashboards filled with slicers and filters, this version emphasizes **clarity and focus**, presenting a single, well-supported narrative—ideal for **executive summaries** and stakeholder presentations.

-## Dashboard File
+## 📁 Dashboard File

-Check out the Excel dashboard here:
+Explore the Excel dashboard here:
 👉 [Consumer_Complaints_Dashboard.xlsx](https://github.com/user-attachments/files/20644391/Consumer_Complaints_Dashboard.xlsx)

-## Excel Skills Used
+## 🛠️ Excel Skills Used

-This project demonstrates a range of Excel skills including:
+This project showcases a range of Excel capabilities:
 - 🔄 Power Query
 - 🧮 Power Pivot
-- 🎯 Formulas and functions
+- 🎯 Formulas and Functions
 - 📊 Pivot Tables
 - ✅ Conditional Formatting
 - 📈 Data Visualization (Charts and Conditional Formatting)

-## Consumer Complaints Dataset
+## 📂 Dataset Overview

-The dataset contains records of consumer complaints submitted to U.S. federal agencies.
-After cleaning and organizing the data, I focused on key fields relevant to systemic trends:
+The dataset includes consumer complaint records submitted to U.S. federal agencies.
+After data cleaning and transformation, the analysis focused on key fields:

 - Complaint Issue
 - Company Name
 - State
 - Product Type
 - Date Received
 - Company Response
 - Submission Method

-## Dashboard Build
+## 📊 Dashboard Walkthrough

-### Evolution of complaints sent, by year
+### ⏳ Evolution of Complaints by Year

-In order to find a way of reducing the number of complaints sent, I first needed to find out the total number of complaints.
+To identify ways to reduce complaint volume, I first visualized the total number of complaints submitted over time.

 ![evolution](https://github.com/user-attachments/assets/ade759c4-761c-4c6c-839b-5e897a7ac7c1)

+---

 ### 🧭 Complaint Distribution by Product

-Using Pivot Tables and bar charts, I summarized how complaints are distributed **product involved**.
-This revealed disproportionate volumes in certain product categories, which gave me valuable information : the two top products made the majority of the total complaints sent.
-This needed further investigation.
+Using Pivot Tables and bar charts, I analyzed how complaints were distributed across products.
+The results revealed that just two product categories account for the majority of complaints—indicating areas that need closer attention.

 ![percentage](https://github.com/user-attachments/assets/264c07cc-374d-4718-97de-a798530d2787)

-### Finding the weekness

-This way, I found the four issues, most common among the two products with the most complaints.
-This way, I made the following statement: if we find a way to reduce the number of complaints sent for these four issues, the total number will reduce drastically.
+---

+### 🔍 Identifying Key Issues

+Focusing on the two most complained-about products, I identified the four most common issues.
+Addressing these specific issues could significantly reduce the total number of complaints.

 ![complaints](https://github.com/user-attachments/assets/71dab403-c3cb-499c-8933-25a434ef2ee6)

+---

-### 🚩 Highlighting another Important Component
+### 🚩 Monetary Impact

-Not ony was the number of complaints sent enough a reason for concern, but the majority of them were solved by companies with monetary means, meaning that companies were constantly losing money.
+A large portion of complaints resulted in monetary relief from companies—signaling ongoing financial losses.
+This insight underlines the importance of proactively addressing recurring problems.

 ![monetary_relief](https://github.com/user-attachments/assets/1e9ae671-fd85-4473-b5ab-6e7f84d8a241)

-### Solution?

-The most common submittion method used is the **Web**.
-This means that most customers use the web in order to solve their problems.
-Thus, if we communicate relevant information about the most complaint about issues via the web, the number of total complaints will be reduced.
+---

+### 🌐 Submission Method Insight

+Most complaints were submitted via the **Web**.
+This suggests that web-based communication channels could be leveraged to proactively educate customers about frequent issues—potentially reducing future complaints.

 ![sent_via](https://github.com/user-attachments/assets/1971af31-e7ca-4ee9-a20f-9d53c19db973)

+---

 ### 🎯 Why No Slicers or Filters?

-The absence of slicers or interactivity was **intentional**.
-The goal was to simulate a static presentation slide or report—something that executives can understand in under a minute.
-While being capable of building interactive dashboards, the design priority here was **clarity, not complexity**.
+The absence of interactivity is **intentional**.
+This dashboard was designed to simulate a static report or slide deck—something decision-makers can grasp in under a minute.
+While I’m fully capable of building interactive dashboards, here I prioritized **clarity over complexity**.

 ## 📊 Estimated Impact

-A failure to address the highlighted issue could result in:
+Failing to act on the findings could result in:

-- Decreased consumer trust in services
+- Reduced consumer trust
-- Increased regulatory scrutiny on companies with poor complaint handling
+- Increased regulatory scrutiny
-- Missed opportunities for service improvement and customer retention
+- Lost opportunities for service improvement and customer retention

-The dashboard proposes focusing corrective action on the most frequently reported issue within the most affected product category.
+The dashboard proposes targeting high-volume issues within key product categories to maximize impact.

 ## ✅ Conclusion

 Through this project, I was able to:

-- Build a clean Excel pipeline from raw data to insights
+- Build a complete Excel pipeline from raw data to insights
-- Apply analytical reasoning to uncover a recurring issue
+- Apply analytical reasoning to uncover actionable trends
-- Use effective visual storytelling in a static dashboard format
+- Create a visually clear and informative static dashboard

-This project showcases how even simple Excel tools, used intentionally, can provide **clear and actionable insights** from messy real-world data.
+This project demonstrates how well-used Excel tools can turn real-world, messy data into **clear and strategic business insights**.